 Shrimp is also such a great source of selenium.
 It’s an essential mineral that plays a critical role in helping your body manufacture the ultimate anti-inflammatory antioxidants and detoxifiers, glutathione.

 Since shrimp is the most popular seafood in the U.S., chances are pretty good that serving shrimp for dinner will go over well with most everyone at the table.

-The Tastiest Shrimp Recipes Start with the Best and Healthiest Shrimp
+Tastiest Easy Shrimp Recipes Begin with the Healthiest Shrimp

 If you are new to clean eating you may not realize what a muddled, murky mess the seafood industry has become.
 And if you are a dedicated clean eater you may have heard enough to have made the choice to avoid seafood altogether.
-But here’s the deal: while you most certainly should be aware of the cleanliness “issues” (let’s just call them issues for now) associated with seafood, clean seafood sources do still exist.
+But here’s the deal: while you most certainly should be aware of the cleanliness “issues” associated with seafood, clean seafood sources do still exist.

-Since clean seafood is such a nutritious food containing so many nutrients that are just not available or not abundant in other foods, crossing seafood off your “clean eating” list is, in my opinion, going to extremes.
-And there is certainly no need to shun shrimp if you know what to look for….
+Clean seafood is such a nutritious food.
+It contains many nutrients that are just not available or not abundant in other foods.
+Therefore, crossing seafood off your “clean eating” list is going to extremes.
+And there is certainly no need to shun shrimp if you know what to look for.